 The beauty of social media these days is that everyone links all of their media outlets together as much as possible.
 Authors link to their webpages, blogs, and books on Amazon in their Twitter description.
 Booyah!

 There’s no excuse to send a DM when you can easily click on the person’s webpage link and contact them through email with a subject line that will catch their eye.
-If you send a pitch through a contact form on a website or blog, I guarantee it will at least be looked at.
+If you send a pitch through an individual’s contact form on a website or blog, I guarantee it will at least be looked at.
 I know that I always check notification emails from my blog and emails from my business website’s contact forms right away.

 Don’t get sidetracked: